moteus/lua-llthreads2/README.md

 * thread:join() method support zero timeout to check if thread alive
 * thread:join() method support arbitrary timeout on Windows platform
 * set_logger function allow logging errors (crash Lua VM) in current llthread's threads
+* thread:start() has additional parameter which control in which thread child Lua VM will be destroyed

 ##Usage